zonemaster/zonemaster/docs/specifications/test-data/README.md

-# Test zoness and test data for verification of test case implementation
+# Test zones and test data for verification of test case implementation

 ## Objective